-- 533 The evaluator shall create a chain of at least three certificates: the node certificate to be tested, an intermediate CA, and the self-signed Root CA. - a) Test 1: The evaluator shall construct a certificate path, such that the certificate of the CA issuing the TOE's certificate does not contain the basicConstraints extension.
-The validation of the certificate path fails. - b) Test 2: The evaluator shall construct a certificate path, such that the certificate of the CA issuing the TOE's certificate has the cA flag in the basicConstraints extension set to FALSE.
-The validation of the certificate path fails. - c) Test 3: The evaluator shall construct a certificate path, such that the certificate of the CA issuing the TOE's certificate has the cA flag in the basicConstraints extension set to TRUE.
-The validation of the certificate path succeeds. - 534 The evaluator shall repeat these tests for each distinct use of certificates.
+b) Test 2: The evaluator shall ensure that at least one of the CA certificates in the chain has a basicConstraints extension in which the CA flag is set to FALSE.
+The evaluator confirms that the TOE rejects such a certificate at one (or both) of the following points: (i) as part of the validation of the leaf certificate belonging to this chain; (ii) when attempting to add a CA certificate with the CA flag set to FALSE to the TOE's trust store (i.e. when attempting to install the CA certificate as one which will be retrieved from the TOE itself when validating future certificate chains).

+The evaluator shall repeat these tests for each distinct use of certificates.
 Thus, for example, use of certificates for TLS connection is distinct from use of certificates for trusted updates so both of these uses would be tested.
-But there is no need to repeat the tests for each separate TLS channel in FTP\ITC.1 and FTP\TRP.1/Admin (unless the channels use separate implementations of TLS).
+But there is no need to repeat the tests for each separate TLS channel in FTP_ITC.1 and FTP_TRP.1/Admin (unless the channels use separate implementations of TLS).

-4.2.2 FIA\X509\EXT.2 X.509 Certificate Authentication
+4.3.2 FIA X509 EXT.2 X.509 Certificate Authentication

-- 4.2.2.1 TSS - 535 The evaluator shall check the TSS to ensure that it describes how the TOE chooses which certificates to use, and any necessary instructions in the administrative guidance for configuring the operating environment so that the TOE can use the certificates. - The evaluator shall examine the TSS to confirm that it describes the behaviour of the TOE when a connection cannot be established during the validity check of a certificate used in establishing a trusted channel.
+The evaluator shall check the TSS to ensure that it describes how the TOE chooses which certificates to use, and any necessary instructions in the administrative guidance for configuring the operating environment so that the TOE can use the certificates.

+The evaluator shall examine the TSS to confirm that it describes the behaviour of the TOE when a connection cannot be established during the validity check of a certificate used in establishing a trusted channel.
 The evaluator shall verify that any distinctions between trusted channels are described.
 If the requirement that the administrator is able to specify the default action, then the evaluator shall ensure that the guidance documentation contains instructions on how this configuration action is performed.

-537 The evaluator shall perform the following test for each trusted channel:
+The evaluator shall perform the following test for each trusted channel:

-538 The evaluator shall demonstrate that using a valid certificate that requires certificate validation checking to be performed in at least some part by communicating with a non-TOE IT entity.
-The evaluator shall then manipulate the environment so that the TOE is unable to verify the validity of the certificate, and observe that the action selected in FIA\X509\EXT.2.2 is performed.
+The evaluator shall demonstrate that using a valid certificate that requires certificate validation checking to be performed in at least some part by communicating with a non-TOE IT entity.
+The evaluator shall then manipulate the environment so that the TOE is unable to verify the validity of the certificate, and observe that the action selected in FIA_X509_EXT.2.2 is performed.
 If the selected action is administrator-configurable, then the evaluator shall follow the guidance documentation to determine that all supported administrator-configurable options behave in their documented manner.

-4.2.3 FIA\X509\EXT.3 Extended: X509 Certificate Requests
+4.3.3 FIA_X509_EXT.3 Extended: X509 Certificate Requests